webbtheosim/ml-workshop-acsmarm2022/site/source/20220602-crma/day2.md

 ## Activity 1: Working with Structures

-In this activity, we'll work with a set of a few thousand molecules and draw them, convert them to graphs, compute similarity, and enumerate chemical neighborhoods.
+In this activity, we'll work with a set of a few molecules and draw them, convert them to graphs, compute similarity, and enumerate chemical neighborhoods.

 ## Symmetry and Equivariances